Glossary

 - Arithmetic Intensity (AI)

 - The ratio of floating-point operations to bytes of memory accessed: \(I = \text{FLOPs} / \text{Bytes}\).
-High arithmetic intensity means the workload reuses data (compute-efficient); low arithmetic intensity means it streams data without reuse (memory-constrained).
+High arithmetic intensity means the workload reuses data extensively (compute-bound); low arithmetic intensity means it streams data without reuse (memory-bound).
 Units: FLOP/byte.
+Determines which side of the Ridge Point a workload falls on in the Roofline Model.
+Slides: Vol I Ch 5 – Neural Network Computation, Vol I Ch 11 – Hardware Acceleration

 B